wassemgtk/developer.github.com/content/changes/2014-03-27-combined-status-api.md

 of continuous integration builds, contributor license agreements, code coverage analysis, automated security testing, dependency management, and more.

-For many teams, a branch is considered "green" only when _all_ of their various status checks are successful.
-With the new [Combined Status API][combined-status-api], developers can easily fetch this single, consolidated status for any branch, commit, or tag.

 ### Status context